openharmony/docs/en/application-dev/task-management/background-task-overview.md

 - **When to cancel**: The application shall proactively cancel the request when the transient task is complete, rather than waiting for a system callback.
 Otherwise, the time frame allowed for the application to run in the background will be affected.

 - **Quota mechanism**: To prevent abuse of the keepalive, each application has a certain quota every day (dynamically adjusted based on user habits).
+The default quota for a single day is 10 minutes, and the maximum quota for each request is 3 minutes.
 After using up the quota, an application cannot request transient tasks.
 Therefore, applications should cancel their request immediately after the transient tasks are complete, to avoid quota consumption.
 (Note: The quota refers to the requested duration and does not include the time when the application runs in the background.)

 ## Continuous Tasks
 Continuous tasks provide background running lifecycle support for services that can be directly perceived by users and need to run in the background.
 For example, if a service needs to play audio or continue with navigation and positioning in the background, which can be perceived by users, it can execute a continuous task in the respective background mode.